 Moraine Lake Lodge Accommodation

 There is only one place to stay at Moraine Lake, which is the aptly named Moraine Lake Lodge.
-It has been closed for two years and is now newly renovated – reservations are open!
+It was closed for two years and is now newly renovated – reservations are open!
 Staying at the lake allows you to take advantage of it at all times of the day, and they have a private parking lot, so you’re guaranteed a spot to park.

 Frequently Asked Moraine Lake Questions